doTruongGiang-IT/doTruongGiang-IT/README.md

-### Hi there I'm Do Truong Giang from Viet Nam. 👋👋👋
+### Hi there, I'm Do Truong Giang from Viet Nam. 👋👋👋

 <!--
 **doTruongGiang-IT/doTruongGiang-IT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.